ROALD & BEATRIX

 Photos copyright: James Day, images are only for reference.

-BACKGROUND
+THE BACKGROUND

 Starting from the end board of the movie, I created a graphic background set in England's hills.
 Working with the retouching team, we gave the scene a more Christmassy look.

-BOOK SPINE
+THE BOOK SPINE

 Taking inspirations from the Penguin Classics collection, I designed a few variants that were tested against different colour combinations.
 The final choice was for a festive red book with a creamy colour for the illustration.